Why Framing Matters More Than Most People Realize

 That experience changed how I see artwork.

-And when that’s done well, something subtle happens.
+When that is done well, something subtle happens.

 You stop noticing the frame.
+You stop analyzing the piece.
+You just live with it.

-That’s the part I care about.
+That is the part I care about.

 The spaces we live in matter more than we give them credit for.
-What we see every day—on our walls, in passing, without thinking—has a quiet effect on how we feel.
-A lake view, a house, a place that meant something… when it’s brought back into your home the right way, it becomes more than just an image.
+What we see every day, on our walls, in passing, without thinking, has a quiet effect on how we feel.

 It becomes a reminder of how you felt there.